pu-ping-pong-league/pong/README.md

     Run the Pong Interface:
     $ python run.py

-Disclaimer: This is stil work in progress.
+Disclaimer: This is still work in progress.
 Some features of the league management system do not work yet.